EvolutionAPI/evolution-docs/docs/01-Get Started/Environment Variables.md

 ### OBS: This key must be inserted in the request header to create an instance.

 AUTHENTICATION_API_KEY=GLOBAL-API-KEY

+# Refers to API endpoint fetchInstances requests. true return from an instance the apikey and serverUrl in json response, false do not return.
 AUTHENTICATION_EXPOSE_IN_FETCH_INSTANCES=true

 ## Set the secret key to encrypt and decrypt your token and its expiration time